KhizerRehan/kubermatic-docs/content/kubermatic/main/tutorials-howtos/project-and-cluster-management/_index.en.md

 ![Add Project Dialog](images/project-add.png?classes=shadow,border "Add Project Dialog")

+### Select Allowed Operating Systems

+You can now select which operating systems are allowed to be used for machine deployments within this project.
+The list of available operating systems is determined by the administrator and depends on which OS types are supported for the chosen cloud provider.

+The "Allowed Operating Systems" option enables you to limit or permit specific operating systems for clusters and machines in the project.
+This configuration controls which OS images can be selected when creating a machine deployment and can be set individually per project.

+For an up-to-date list of supported operating systems and their compatibility across various providers, refer to the [Operating System Compatibility Matrix]({{< ref "/operatingsystemmanager/compatibility/_index.en.md" >}}).

+### Assign Key-Label Pairs

-You can assign key-label pairs to your projects.
-These will be inherited by the clusters and cluster nodes in this project.
-You can assign multiple key-label pairs to a project.
+You can also assign key-label pairs to your projects.
+These labels will be inherited by the clusters and cluster nodes in this project.
+Multiple key-label pairs may be assigned to a project.

 After you click `Save`, the project will be created.
-If you click on it now, you will see options for adding clusters, managing project members, service accounts and SSH keys.
+If you click on it now, you will see options for adding clusters, managing project members, service accounts, and SSH keys.

 ### Delete a Project